8.8 Optional: Odds and odds ratio

 The use of genetically modified (GM) foods is controversial.
-An Australian study (Luo, Wood, and Jones 2004) decided to study:
+An Australian study (Luo et al. 2004) decided to study:

 ...whether income level and attitude to genetic engineering of food are dependent.